dantawalli/OpenSIMS/README.md

-# OpensourceSMS
+# OpenSIMS
-Open Source School Management System is an open source school management by Buhari Nasir Ahmad
+OpenSIMS is an Open Source School Information Management System by Buhari Nasir Ahmad